 Pat describes the devastaing impact the medicalized view of autism had on her family and how coming to see autism as a "movement difference" opened up new possibilities for her family.

-Pat describes how following her son's fascination with indistrial storage tanks eventually led to her son having a full-time job in phlebotomy,.
+Pat describes how following her son's fascination with industrial storage tanks eventually led to her son having a full-time job in phlebotomy.

 Pat discusses how an autistic child's uniqueness can be fascinating and encourages parents to explore their child's world rather than trying to force their child to emulate normalcy.